The New RTIC Cooler Line vs YETI Coolers

 - Liter – 140 Liters (roughly 37 gallons)

-Two cool things about the RTIC duffle bags as well is the water-resistant name tag on top of the bag.
-Great if you lose it on your kayaking trip, or if you’re just in the airport using it as a travel bag.
+Another great feature for the RTIC duffel bags as well is the water-resistant name tag on top of the bag.
+Great if you accidentally lose it on your kayaking trip, or if you’re just in the airport using it as a travel bag.

 RTIC vs YETI Summary